bufn403/Zaratan-Bootcamp/ZaratanJobs.md

     - checks for Nvidia GPU should be none since they use AMD

 # Submitting Jobs
 [Documentation](https://hpcc.umd.edu/hpcc/help/jobs.html)

 Slurm Job Shell Script: ```process_data_job.sh```

+## Job 1: Process the Parquet file into a CSV

 Ensure both `process_data.py` and `process_job.sh` are in the same directory.
 Submit the job script using the `sbatch` command: